 Latest findings from PwC’s Pulse Survey

-Sixty operations leaders from Fortune 1000 and private companies, along with other C-suite executives, weighed in on policy-related issues in our latest PwC US Pulse Survey, fielded September 30, 2020 to October 6, 2020.
-Find these insights in our Road to Election 2020 report.
-In the ongoing survey, COOs also shared their perspectives on other top-of-mind issues, including strategies for supply chains.
+91 operations leaders from Fortune 1000 and private companies, along with other C-suite executives, weighed in on policy-related issues in our latest PwC US Pulse Survey, fielded November 9 to November 13, 2020.
+Find these insights in our Election 2020 report.
+In the ongoing survey, COOs also shared their perspectives on other top-of-mind issues, including mid-term planning for office space.

 Dr. Deniz Caglar

 Principal, Organization and Workforce Strategy, Strategy&, PwC US